-The following programs are some of our favorites for students interested in exploring business.
+The following are some of our favorites for students interested in business.
+Ultimately, students need to choose what works best for them.
+Some need a program, while others need less structure!

 LEAD, Multiple College Campuses